Update from KPC Chair, June 2024

 David Sandbrook FRICS

 David Sandbrook is a chartered surveyor and chartered planner with over 35 years’ professional experience gained within commercial property and the specialist mineral, waste management and renewable energy sectors.
-David is a Group Partner at Carter Jonas, where he is national Head of Minerals & Waste Management.
-He advises mineral & waste operators, landowners, infrastructure providers, energy companies and financial institutions on estate management, valuation and planning matters, with particular specialism in compulsory purchase and severed mineral interests.
-David is a RICS Registered Valuer and Accredited Expert Witness.
-He is an immediate past member of RICS Governing Council and a member of the Policy Advisory Group of the Mineral Products Association.
+David is a Director of Sandbrook Land & Minerals Limited advising mineral & waste operators, landowners, infrastructure providers and financial institutions on estate management, valuation and planning matters, with particular specialism in compulsory purchase and severed mineral interests.
+He is a RICS Registered Valuer, an Accredited Expert Witness and APC Assessor.
 David lives in Derbyshire, where he is a Trustee and operational Member of Derby Mountain Rescue Team.
 He is also a Director of the Katherine Martin Charitable Trust, supporting NSPCC, Barnardo’s and RSPCA.

 Profile picture